frederic-perez/AmE-dictionary/data/dictionary.md

 __mare__ _n_
 __margarine__ _n_
 __margherita__ _n_
-__marginalia__ _n pl_ /mahr-juh-NAY-lee-uh/ Marginalia is a plural noun that refers to notes or other marks written in the margins of a text, and to nonessential matters or items. _The students loved flipping through their literature textbooks to find the marginalia left behind by former students._
+__marginalia__ _n pl_ :two: /mahr-juh-NAY-lee-uh/ Marginalia is a plural noun that refers to notes or other marks written in the margins of a text, and to nonessential matters or items.
+Notes in the margin or margins of a book. _The students loved flipping through their literature textbooks to find the marginalia left behind by former students._
 __Mariel felons__
 __marijuana__
 __marinades__